In online heart disease community forums out there, it’s not uncommon for this discussion question to pop up:

 Most medical I.D. companies also offer, for a nominal annual fee, the option of including a chip, a link to a secure website, a text message or toll-free phone number to retrieve the full medical or prescription drug history of any patient who is unconscious or otherwise unable to talk about their condition.

-(This is, sadly, very common in the running community; when I was a distance runner, I – like Edward – would often head out the door for my training runs carrying only my house key.
-Very bad idea!)
+(This is, sadly, very common in the running community; when I was a distance runner, like Edward, I would often head out the door for my training runs carrying only my house key tucked into the pocket of my shorts.
+NOTE: Very bad idea!)

-Together, he and his father, Mike Wimmer, started Road ID, which produces silicone medical I.D. bracelets with engraved metal tags (I own these in several fashionably interchangeable band colours!) as well as reflective nylon wrist, shoe and ankle tags and other practical waterproof safety gear.
+Together, Edward and his father, Mike Wimmer, started Road ID*, which produces affordable, comfortable, latex-free silicone medical I.D. bracelets with engraved metal tags (I own these in several interchangeable band colours!) as well as reflective nylon wrist, shoe or ankle tags and other practical waterproof safety gear.

 Remember that, ultimately, what your identification looks like may be less important than the fact that crucial information about you is readily available to first responders in case of emergency.